rolandomunoz/praat-textgrid_toolkit/README.md

 # TgToolkit

 A tool for processing many annotation files at once.
-Use this plug-in to create, modify or query your annotation files.
-Some additional features allows you summarize your transcriptions.
+Use this plug-in to create, modify, query or clean your annotation files.

 ## Documentation
 - [Website](https://rolandomunoz.github.io/praat_tools/tg_toolkit.html)